 Cruelty is not easy to prove as grounds for divorce in Northern Virginia, however, if your spouse has physically or emotionally harmed you and causes you to fear for your safety in your home, call Graham Law Firm, PLLC.
 The divorce lawyers at our family law firm will meet with you for a divorce consultation to discuss your fault grounds for cruelty.

 The state of Virginia does not grant a final divorce unless proof of cruelty exists.
-Many spouses seeking a divorce often ask us what constitutes as a ground of cruelty.
+Many spouses seeking a divorce often ask us what constitutes grounds of cruelty.
 The cruelty ground requires proof of “cruelty or reasonable apprehension of bodily hurt.”
 There are two types of cruelty recognized in Northern Virginia divorce courts.
 These are:

-Other acts that are considered to qualify as cruelty in a divorce by the state of Virginia include being afflicted with a sexually transmitted disease, repeated yelling, screaming, or displays of rage, constant criticizing of a spouses abilities as a homemaker, parent, spouse, or breadwinner, and publicly displaying a relationship with another person.
+Other acts that are considered to qualify as cruelty in a divorce by the state of Virginia include being afflicted with a sexually transmitted disease, repeated yelling, screaming, or displays of rage, constant criticizing of spouse’s abilities as a homemaker, parent, or breadwinner, and publicly displaying a relationship with another person.

-Is There a Time Limit to Prove Cruelty in a Divorce?
+Is There a Time Limit to Prove Cruelty in a Northern Virginia Divorce?

 Our divorce law and family law jurisdictions include:

-Fairfax County (VA): Annandale, Herndon, Laurel Hill, McLean, Reston, Tysons Corner & Vienna
+Fairfax County (VA): Annandale, Herndon, Laurel Hill, McLean, Reston, Tysons Corner, and Vienna

-Prince William County (VA): Gainesville, Lake Ridge, Woodbridge
+Prince William County (VA): Gainesville, Lake Ridge, and Woodbridge

-Northern VA: City of Alexandria, Fairfax, Falls Church, Great Falls, Manassas, Manassas Park & Winchester
+Northern VA: City of Alexandria, Fairfax, Falls Church, Great Falls, Manassas, Manassas Park, and Winchester